bgragavendiran/EthernalHacks-LivePeerSDK/README.md

 ```

 ## EXAMPLES

-Dillinger is currently extended with the following plugins.
-Instructions on how to use them in your own application are linked below.
+Instructions on how to use LivePeerSDK in your own project can be inferred from below.
 ```
-from LivePeerSDK import LivePeerSDK LivePeer=LivePeerSDK(str(<YOUR_LIVEPEER_API_KEY>))
+from LivePeerSDK_Python.LivePeerSDK import LivePeerSDK LivePeer=LivePeerSDK(str(<YOUR_LIVEPEER_API_KEY>))

 for asset in LivePeer.listAssets():